lynndelcon/Statistical-Guidance/README.md

 Finally, we conclude with some tips for the writing of the statistical part of a Master thesis.
 The following section provides an overview of the tests covered in this draft, notably, the situations specific to each test.

+The following picture is a visual non-exhaustive summary of the figures and equations displayed in this draft.

 ![Statistical guidance](https://github.com/lynndelcon/Statistical-Guidance/blob/main/statguide.png)